remotesynth/remotesynth.github.io/_posts/2019-05-23-writing-technical-posts.md

 > I first wrote about this topic [4 years ago](https://remotesynthesis.com/blog/writing-for-tech-audience) but thought it worth revisiting.

-> NOTE: As I was preparing to post this, [Wade Christensen posted on the same topic](https://dev.to/astuteape/a-guide-to-better-technical-writing-1mdg) but with slightly different angles.
+> NOTE: As I was preparing to post this, I found that [Wade Christensen posted on the same topic](https://dev.to/astuteape/a-guide-to-better-technical-writing-1mdg) but with slightly different angles.
 I think he offers some excellent advice and that our advice doesn't really overlap to any great degree.
 So read his post as well!

 ## Make Your Intentions Clear